DW's Moscow bureau closes after Russian ban | DW | 04.02.2022

 A decision by the Russian government to shut down Deutsche Welle's Moscow office and withdraw accreditation from the German broadcaster's journalists in Russia came into effect on Friday at 9 a.m. local time (0600 UTC).

-The Russian Foreign Ministry announced a day earlier canceling DW's broadcasting license in Russia, calling it a response tothe ban of the Russian broadcaster RT DE in Germany.
+The Russian Foreign Ministry announced a day earlier that it was canceling DW's broadcasting license in Russia, calling it a response tothe ban of the Russian broadcaster RT DE in Germany.

 "It clearly came as a huge shock for all of us," said Irina Filatova, who works for DW's Russian service in Germany and could therefore still report on Friday morning.